Alzheimer's disease in the Hispanic/Latino population: Lifestyle

+Alzheimer's can change your life rapidly and it involves stripping away a lot of an individual's abilities.
+The neurons that are damaged first are those involving memory, language, and thinking.
+Individual's living with this disease may develop changes in mood, personality or behavior and eventually neuronal damage extends to parts of the brain that enable basic bodily functions.
 Many of the comorbidities for AD can be reduced through lifestyle changes.
 Hypertension can be treated by reducing sodium intake, increasing potassium intake, reducing alcohol consumption, and engaging in at least 150 min of moderate-intensity or 75 min of vigorous-intensity physical activity per week.
 Similarly, diabetes can also be treated by increasing physical activity and changing diet.
 The same lifestyle changes are recommended for AD patients.

 Hispanics and Latinos in clinical research

 The terms Latino and Hispanic are used interchangeably in formal and informal settings.
 The term "Hispanic" specifically denotes those who can trace their ancestry to a Spanish-speaking country, such as Spain and most of Latin America, the exceptions being Brazil, Guyana, Suriname, and French Guiana.
 The term "Latino" denotes those who can trace their ancestry to Latin America and the Caribbean.
 The diversity among Hispanic and Latino groups has led to proposals that the Latino/Hispanic population in the U.S. should not be treated as a homogenous group, and also to define subgroups based on their country of origin.
+The Latino/Hispanic community has recently been open to wanting to learn more about Alzheimer's Disease but because of they limited resources they aren't able to participate in clinical research.